Batunacun2020/XGBoost-SHAP-values/README.md

 # XGBoost-SHAP-values： Prediction of grassland degradation

 ## Background
-This project aims to simulating and predicting grassland degradation by using Machine Learning method-XGBoost.
+This project aims to simulating and predicting grassland degradation by using Machine Learning method, XGBoost.
 SHAP values was used to "crack the black model", XGBoost.
 SHAP values were useful for analysing the complex relationship between the different drivers of grassland degradation.
 ### Objectives
+Xilingol located in Inner Mongolia, China, is a good case study for simulating grassland degradation due to its typical grassland.
-From 2000 to 2015, about 10.2% of the total area has experienced grassland degradation.
+From 2000 to 2015, about 10.2% of the total area in Xilingol, has experienced grassland degradation.
 We are primarily interested in learning whether ML models can achieve a better predictive quality than linear methods, in addition to improving our understanding of how grassland degrades in Xilingol.
 The objects in this project as following:
 (1) Can machine learning models achieve a better predictive quality than linear methods?
 (2) How can we open the nonlinear relationships of the black box model?
+Based on this objects, we organized a ML model, using SHAP values to interpret the complex reslts that produced from the XGBoost model.
 ### Related publication
-This project has been published on "Geoscientific Model Development", please check the link to download it: https://gmd.copernicus.org/preprints/gmd-2020-59/#discussion
+This project has been published on the journal of "Geoscientific Model Development", please check the link to download it: https://gmd.copernicus.org/preprints/gmd-2020-59/#discussion
 ## Install
 Please check the install.txt.
 ## Data collection
-In line with previous studies, A total of 20 (include one policy proxy variable) drivers were used in this project to simulating grassland degradation in Xilingol.
+In line with previous studies, a total of 20 (include one policy proxy variable) drivers were used in this project to simulating grassland degradation in Xilingol.
-The data used in this project please check "dataImbalance.csv"
+The data used in this project please check data file.
 ### Drvier description
 For example: disdens is the abbreviation of distance to dense grassland, it is euclidean distance that calculated by ArcGIS.
 Disdens is a proxy drivers, that could stand for the existing dense grassland effects and the comprehensitive environment of the dense grassland.